WPI vs WPC: A Comprehensive Guide to Choosing the Right Protein for Your Goals

-Protein is perhaps the most important supplement for gym-goers, bodybuilders, and everyday people looking to have more control over their diet.
-It is a necessity for individuals looking to get fitter, healthier, or stronger protein powders are derived from many different products, however the most effective powders are dairy and whey protein powders.
+Protein is perhaps the most important supplement for fitness enthusiasts, bodybuilders, and athletes looking to have more control over their diet.
+It is a necessity for individuals looking to get fitter, healthier, or stronger.
+While protein powders may come from a variety of sources, the most effective protein powders are dairy and whey protein powders.
 Whey protein comes in two main forms, whey protein concentrate (WPC) and whey protein isolate (WPI).
-Before we delve into the differences between the two, let’s examine what exactly whey protein is, and where it comes from.
+Before we delve into the differences between the two, let’s examine what protein supplements are and where they come from.

 What is Whey Protein?

 Whey protein is the powdered by-product of milk and cheese-making.
-That’s right, you see all those bottles of milk and blocks of cheese in the supermarket?
-Whey protein is left over from their production, after the process of separating the whey from the milk.
+So, the next time you spot those bottles of milk and blocks of cheese at the supermarket, remember that whey protein is what’s left over once the whey is separated from the milk.
 You can find a more detailed discussion about whey protein here.

 WPI vs WPC – What’s the difference?